Unaty-Team/policies/current/unaty-usage-terms-for-users.md

 ## Reference to definitions of contractual objects, roles, and processes

-This Agreement refers to the definitions explained in these pages, they are annex and thus part of this Agreement.
+This Agreement refers to the definitions explained in <a href="https://welcome.getunaty.com/policies/unaty-overview-and-definitions/" target="_blank">these pages</a>, they are annex and thus part of this Agreement.
 In particular, it should be noted that user includes all users of the online services and invited members of communities.

 ## Liability